rjperes/Interpose.Core/README.md

 * Interface (instance): any method declared in an interface can be intercepted
 * Dynamic (instance): any method or property can be implemented as long as the object can be treated as dynamic
 * DispatchProxy (instance): any method declared in an interface can be intercepted

+As for the actual handlers, we have:

+* Custom handler, a type that implements IInterceptionHandler
+* Attributes-base handler
+* Registry-based handler, where you register an handler for a specific method
+* Event-based handler
+* Delegate-based handler

 ## Usage